khoj-ai/llm-coup/README.md

 This project is a simulation environment for evaluating the capabilities of Large Language Models (LLMs) in the context of deception and multi-level strategy games.
 The game of Coup is used as the testing ground for these evaluations.

+You can read the full report for this project at [https://khoj-ai.github.io/llm-coup/](https://khoj-ai.github.io/llm-coup/).

 ## Motivation

 The primary motivation for this experiment is to create a controlled environment to study how LLMs perform in scenarios that require: